High Adventure Team Patch

 Register online for this class.

-This 4-hour seminar consists of presentations, group discussions, and outdoor activities.
-Backpack gear will also be presented for attendees to investigate and discuss.
-While additional topics like outdoor courtesy, conservation, and conditioning are included, this seminar is not intended to cover the full spectrum of backpack training.
-It is recommended that female leaders attend the Adult Leaders Backpack Training course after Wilderness Woman.
+Note: This seminar is not intended to cover the full spectrum of backpack training.
+We recommend that female leaders attend the Adult Leaders Backpack Training course after Wilderness Woman.

 Fees: A nominal fee is charged.
 The fee covers a continental breakfast and course materials.